akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice could no longer run anyway.
 The grip hurt.
 She tried to pull free and could not.
 The face above her was a boy’s face, pale, and he was looking past her.

-She followed his gaze and saw white feathers and hissing orange beaks.
+She followed his gaze and saw only white feathers and hissing orange beaks.
 The gander so close now that she could see the black of his tongue.

 *I got too close.*